aurabhi/helm-doc/README.md

 # helm-doc
-A maven plugin to generate docs for a helm charts.
+A maven plugin to generate docs for helm charts.
 Supports generating docs of subcharts optionally.
 The docs are generated in **html** format.
 Planning to support **markdown** and other formats.

+As there are no comment preserving yaml parsers, the plugin just goes through all the yaml comments (**#**) and builds the docs from them.

 # Sample POM
 ```xml